 Purpose: Homework is a valuable aid for students to make the most of their experience in school.
 It reinforces what has been learned in class, prepares students for upcoming lessons, extends and generalizes concepts, teaches responsibility, and helps students develop essential study habits.
 Assignments are adjusted as necessary to meet the needs of individual learners and learning styles.
 Homework is one vehicle for home-school communication, and parents can assist in making it a positive experience for their children.
-Types of assignments: Homework should be relevant to the curriculum and may cover all subject areas.
-Homework assignments may include:
+Homework is relevant to the curriculum and may cover all subject areas.